hockey-stats/pyhockey/README.md

 ## Overview

-A straightforward library that uses DuckDB and Polars to query a seperately-maintained database of data scraped from MoneyPuck (https://www.moneypuck.com) and NaturalStatTrick (https://www.naturalstattrick.com).
+A straightforward library that uses DuckDB and Polars to query a seperately-maintained database of NHL data scraped from MoneyPuck (https://www.moneypuck.com) and NaturalStatTrick (https://www.naturalstattrick.com).

 Allows for easy access to season-summary data at the player- or team-level, as well as game-by-game data for each team.
 Game-by-game data is also available for players, but as of October 2025, this is only available for the 2025/2026 NHL season.